 DRUNKEN KONG is the moniker of D.Singh.
-Born by an Indian father and Japanese mother, he studied in an audio engineering school in Los Angeles where he was primarily focused on making up-tempo music and then he started his DJ career when he moved back to Japan in 2008.
+Born to an Indian father and a Japanese mother, he studied in an audio engineering school in Los Angeles where he was primarily focused on making up-tempo music and then he started his DJ career when he moved back to Japan in 2008.
 Since then he had been playing at various parties in Tokyo and other parts of Japan.
 His music has gained a lot of support from international top artists and DJs such as Adam Beyer, Christian Smith, Monika Kruse, Pan-Pot, Umek, Boris, 2000 and One, Uto Karem, Karotte, Filterheadz, Dosem, Stephan Hinz, Wehbba Wally Lopez, and Deadmau5 just to name a few.
 He has been constantly active in the Tokyo techno scene, playing regularly at major Tokyo clubs such as WOMB, Ageha, Unit, Vent and Sankeys TYO.
 He has also started his own resident party “INTENTION” at WOMB, inviting artists such as Christian Smith, Uto Karem, Nathan Barato, Arjun Vagale and Jewel Kid to Tokyo while also expanding his musical influence to other regions of Asia.

 While constantly loving and being inspired by the music, Drunken Kong continues to expand his possibilities while maintaining his quality work.
 With his powerful DJ styles and charisma, he has achieved to constantly amuse the audience and keep the dance floor going while expanding his ideas and skills to the next level.
 We sit down with him to talk about the Asian Techno scene at length

 1) Hey there! how are you doing?
 It’s great to have you with us.

 Hello I am doing great.
 Thanks for having me today.

 2) Okay, first things first, why the name Drunken Kong?
 How did the idea come about ?